JoshuaCWebDeveloper/genai-node-red/README.md

 #### Epic: UI/UX Design and Responsive Layout

--   **UX-01**: Sketch initial design mockups.
-    -   **Objective**: Create initial design concepts for the main interface of the frontend client.
-    -   **Technical Requirements**: Use tools like Figma or Sketch to develop initial design mockups that outline the user interface and user experience.
--   **UX-02**: Develop high-fidelity prototypes.
-    -   **Objective**: Refine design mockups into high-fidelity prototypes.
-    -   **Technical Requirements**: Utilize UI/UX design tools to create detailed and interactive prototypes that closely represent the final product.
 -   **UX-03**: Implement responsive design.
     -   **Objective**: Ensure the frontend client is accessible and usable across various devices.
     -   **Technical Requirements**: Adopt a responsive design approach that allows the frontend client to adapt to different screen sizes and resolutions, ensuring a consistent user experience.